Stanford-ILIAD/CARLO/README.md

 Collision dynamics are not implemented, but CARLO has methods that can check whether or not there exists a collision between two objects.

 There are many hidden features right now.
-I will reveal them as I start writing a documentation.
+We will reveal them as we start writing a documentation.

 ## Contributing
 Feel free to contribute to the code and/or initiate issues for problems and questions.

 ## Paper citation
-If you used CARLO for your experiments, consider citing the following paper (currently under review):
+If you used CARLO for your experiments, consider citing the following paper:

 <pre>
 @inproceedings{cao2020reinforcement,